isaacfschwarz/stats418-final-project/README.md

-# Clinical Trials Machine Learning Project
+# Clinical Trials App Project

 This repository contains a complete machine learning project that analyzes clinical trial data to predict adverse events using data from the ClinicalTrials.gov API.
 The project includes data processing, model development, API deployment, and a user-friendly web interface.